jlpteaching/dinocpu/README.md

 Note: Right now, the test script uses a relative path to the binary.
 This means that *you must run the `tester` from the base directory*.
 You can also override all of the script details by specifying the same parameters as what the emulator in `emulator/` uses.

-# Next steps

-[x] Figure out how to run tests with the emulator.
-Can we check to see if the register values are correct?
-[x] Write more instruction tests.
-[ ] Package better for students.
-[ ] Add better way to exit from my emulator.
-I think we need to call a syscall (ecall?) to get the SimDTM to pick up on it and exit cleanly.
-See `RVTEST_PASS` `in riscv-tools/riscv-tests/env/p/riscv_test.h`